 Colorful, beautiful, and peaceful.
 A garden in full bloom is one of nature’s unique gifts.
 There is so much more to appreciate about gardening than just what meets the eye!

 Gardening is a quintessential example of a journey that is as important and fulfilling as the destination.
 The end result may be spectacular, but the process holds its own bounty of benefits, especially for seniors.
-In fact, gardening for seniors is high on the list of activities that enhance physical, mental, and spiritual health and wellbeing.
+In fact, gardening for seniors is high on the list of activities that support some of the five dimensions of wellness; physical, mental, and spiritual health and well-being.
 You may be creating something nice to look at, but the flower you are really cultivating is you!

 Smell the Roses – Literally